 - Updated July 2013.

-The Base Defense Guide describes suitable defenses premised on the base’s profile profile; how much an attacker can reasonably expect to get in pillaging the base.
+The Base Defense Guide describes suitable defenses premised on the base’s profile; how much an attacker can reasonably expect to get in pillaging the base.
 The goal is to provide a basic understanding of base defense that enables a player to build defenses specific to his needs.
-Remember, any base defense may be taken by a motivated rival.
-The objective is to reduce the benefit the rival gains by taking the base.
+Remember, a motivated rival may take any base defense.
+The aim is to reduce the benefit the rival gains by taking the base.

 While Patton’s famous saying is valid, in Astro Empires the only thing more foolhardy than fixed fortifications is no fixed fortification.
 Astro Empires is an economic, military, political simulation.
 To ignore any of these aspects is to jeopardize one’s enjoyment of the game.
 This guide discusses the defensive structures and offers a structure for when to have what mode of base defense.

 As with the Small Fleet Doctrine, this guide is about efficiencies.
 You are trying to raise the efficiency of your defenses to reduce the efficiency of your rivals.
 If he is going to take your base, you need to ensure he does not profit in the exchange.
 Wise rivals only attack bases that are likely to turn a profit.
 The question becomes what is profit?
 Defenses deter those who are after momentary financial gain.
 Some rivals have other motives: power, shame, control and the strategic goal of suppressing an opponent in war are other reasons a rival might hit your base.
 To defend against these motives, a player’s only real defense is a strong mobile fleet that he closely shepherds.
 That mobile fleet is the purpose of the Small Fleet Doctrine.

 There are essentially three things your base defenses protect.
 The obvious first benefactor is the base itself: its economy and productivity.
 The second benefactor is that base’s trade.
 The other benefactor is the fleet in orbit over that base.